 Write your living will or health care power of attorney according to your state's laws.

-- Give copies to your family members, health care providers, and health care agent.
+- Give copies to your family members, providers, and health care agent.

 - Carry a copy with you in your wallet or the glove compartment of your car.